frontenddogma/rote-learning-html-css/manuscript/html.md

 ### Void Elements

-Memorize the elements that are void, i.e., that have no end tag in the HTML syntax:
+Memorize the void elements, i.e., elements that have no end tag in the HTML syntax:

 * `area`
 * `base`